the-COH/chapter_1_season_5/README.md

 # Transport Flow

 Monitoring tools for road incident management, reducing traffic congestion.
 Crowdsourcing information sharing for better and safer roads.
-Decentralized twitter like chat app for emergency help & care.
+Decentralized twitter like chat app for emergency help & care (please visit https://github.com/seetadev/Transport-Intel/tree/main/roadincidentmanagement/flow-decentralized-road-counseling-portal).

 Transport Flow is a traffic flow analytics, emergency and congestion management, first aid delivery, road counseling and incident management platform for citizens, police officers, drivers to report and manage incidents, detect and prevent accidents on web, mobile in a secure and simplified manner using Flow, Ethereum, IPFS, cross blockchain tools and services, Web3 tools aided solution.
 We are utilzing Flow eco-system tools to develop an NFT marketplace, provide services to citizens with accesssibility need, provide rental services.